-The FAFSA and CSS Profile should be filed no later than April 1 to meet the May 1 application deadline.
-If you have not completed your 2012 IRS income tax returns, both forms may be filed using estimated financial information.
-Once 2012 parent and student tax returns have been submitted to the IRS, you should use the Department of Education’s IRS Data Retrieval Tool to update the FAFSA.
+The FAFSA and CSS Profile should be filed no later than April 1, 2014, to meet the May 1 application deadline.
+If you have not completed your 2013 IRS income tax returns, both applications may be filed using estimated financial information.
+Once 2013 parent and student tax returns have been submitted to the IRS, you should use the Department of Education’s IRS Data Retrieval Tool to update the FAFSA.
 The IRS Data Retrieval Tool, like the FAFSA, is available at www.fafsa.gov.
-In some cases (such as married parents who file separately or recently separated or divorced parents), parents cannot use the IRS data-retrieval process and will be required to provide an IRS tax transcript to the financial aid office.
+In some cases (such as married parents who file separately or recently separated or divorced parents), parents cannot use the IRS data retrieval process and will be required to provide an IRS tax transcript to the financial aid office.
 This requirement will be in addition to the IDOC packet required of all applicants for institutional funding.

-The IDOC packet, which includes copies of parent and student 2012 IRS income tax returns, should be mailed to the IDOC service by April 15 to meet the May 1 application deadline.
-If you have not completed a return by April 15, a copy of your tax return extension should be included with the IDOC packet.
+The IDOC packet, which includes copies of parent and student 2013 IRS income tax returns, should be mailed to the IDOC service by April 15, to meet the May 1 application deadline.
+If you have not completed a tax return by April 15, a copy of your tax return extension should be included with the IDOC packet.

-For the 2013–14 academic year, students will continue to access their financial aid status and award via Reed’s financial aid website with Banner Self-Service.
-Students will use Banner Self-Service to do the following:
+For the 2014–15 academic year, students will continue to access their financial aid status and award via Reed’s financial aid website with Banner Self-Service.
+Students will use Banner Self-Service to:

-Reed's 99th annual commencement ceremony will take place at 11 a.m. on Monday, May 20, 2013 on the front lawn of campus.
-Weekend events include optional tours and a commencement-eve celebration on Sunday evening.
-A complete schedule is available online as well as ticket information and updates.
+Reed's 100th annual commencement ceremony will take place at 11 a.m. on Monday, May 19 on the front lawn of campus.
+Weekend events include a commencement eve celebration Sunday evening and a commencement morning breakfast.
+A complete schedule is available online along with ticket information and updates at